 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This compensation may impact the presentation of offers or affiliate links on this site.
 AFAR does not include all financial companies or all available financial offers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

 Since it first appeared in 2009, the Chase Sapphire Preferred® Card has become one of the most popular travel rewards credit cards.
 Not only does it rack up bonus points on travel and dining, but those points also can be redeemed in various ways, including for trips booked through the Chase travel portal or by transferring to the Ultimate Rewards program’s airline and hotel partners, such as Southwest, United, Hyatt, and Marriott.

-Right now, the Chase Sapphire Preferred is offering the chance to earn up to 60,000 points.
-Besides all those points, the Chase Sapphire Preferred also includes an array of other perks that make it worthwhile.
-Here are nine reasons why you should apply for the Chase Sapphire Preferred right now and all the ways you can maximize this card’s many benefits.
+Right now, the Chase Sapphire Preferred is offering the chance to earn up to 80,000 points.
+Besides all those points, the Chase Sapphire Preferred also includes an array of other benefits that make it worthwhile.
+Here are nine reasons why you should apply for the this card right now and all the ways you can maximize the Chase Sapphire Preferred’s benefits.